 If you do not have sufficient financial aid funds CURRENTLY available on your school account, you must purchase the books with your own funds.
-In other words, if you've already received a refund check, you do not have the funds on your school account anymore.
+You may contact the office of Student Financial Services at fa@dallas.edu for more information about your financial aid status.